Magic in Dungeons & Dragons: Primal magic

 Primal abilities come from a practitioner harnessing the power of the natural world.
 In fourth edition, primal magic was used by barbarians, druids, shamans, and wardens.
 Shannon Appelcline, author of Designers & Dragons, commented that "D&D 4e's primal power source focuses on transformation: the barbarian rages, the druid wild shapes, and the warden hybridizes.
 The shaman the only standard build that didn't follow this trend; the designers thought that it was complex enough already".

 Primal magic was reintroduced in Dungeons & Dragons with the One D&D public playtest in August 2022.
 This outlined that the source of primal magic is "the forces of nature found in the inner planes".
 Druids and rangers are the practitioners of primal magic.
+However, this division was removed in September 2023.

 Schools of magic

 There are eight classic schools of magic in Dungeons & Dragons, as originally named in Advanced Dungeons & Dragons: abjuration, alteration, conjuration, divination, enchantment, illusion, invocation, and necromancy.
 Each spell belongs to one of eight schools of magic.
 The ability to specialize in specific schools of magic was formally introduced in the 2nd edition Player's Handbook (1989) and then greatly expanded on in The Complete Wizard's Handbook (1990).
 Jeff Howard, in his book Game Magic: A Designer's Guide to Magic Systems in Theory and Practice, highlights that the schools of magic do not "necessarily refer to an academic institution for learning and teaching" but rather "schools of magic constitute a taxonomy of reality, in the sense of methodical and ordered classification of the chaos of existence and experience into a structured and order whole.
 The domains are aspects of existence over which various spells operate".

 In 4th edition, spell schools are initially absent but were reintroduced with the Dungeons & Dragons Essentials supplement.
 The spell schools introduced are Enchantment, Evocation, Illusion, Necromancy, and Nethermancy (corresponding to the Shadow subschool of the Illusion school from the previous editions).
 The spells of other classical schools are present in the form of utility spells (like True Seeing being available but not being specifically named a Divination spell) or spell descriptors (like Conjuration or Summoning).